percona/pmm-doc/docs/how-to/pacemaker.md

 ```

 !!! caution alert alert-warning "Important"
-    It is required to configure proper fencing on a production cluster.
+    Ensure that  you configure proper fencing on a production cluster.

 ## Add resources to the cluster

-With the following commands we will add:
+With the following commands, we will add:
-- LVM HA that would be properly migrated and mounted by Pacemaker
+* LVM HA that would be properly migrated and mounted by Pacemaker
-- VirtualIP that also would be migrated and added by the Pacemaker to the Active node
+* VirtualIP that also would be migrated and added by the Pacemaker to the Active node
-- PMM Server systemd service that would start PMM Server with correct resources in place
+* PMM Server systemd service that would start PMM Server with correct resources in place

 ```sh
 pcs resource create pmm_lvm ocf:heartbeat:LVM-activate vgname=pmm_server vg_access_mode=system_id --group pmm